phpstan/phpstan-shim/README.md

 ## Configuration

-It is recommended, that you set a `tmpDir` in your `phpstan.neon`, otherwise it uses the system temp directory.
+It is recommended that you set a `tmpDir` in your `phpstan.neon`, otherwise it uses the system temp directory.

 ```
 parameters: